-The Diagnostic and Statistical Manual of Mental Disorders V(DSM-V) outlines certain symptoms of those with an addiction.
-According to the DSM-V, in order to be diagnosed with a substance use disorder, you must meet two or more of the 11 criteria within a 12-month period.
-If you meet two or three of the criteria, you may have a mild substance use disorder.
-Four to five is considered moderate, and if you meet six or more criteria, you could have a severe substance use disorder.
-The following are the criteria.
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines certain symptoms of those with an addiction.
+According to the DSM-5, in order to be diagnosed with Substance Use Disorder (SUD), you must meet two or more of the corresponding criteria within a 12-month period.
+If you meet two or three of the criteria, you may have a mild SUD.
+Four to five is considered moderate; if you meet six or more criteria, you could have a severe SUD.
+The diagnostic criteria include the following:

 Looking for a place to start?

 Reach out to a treatment provider for free today.